LinkedInLearning/practice-it-go-rest-api-server-3087771/README.md

 # Practice It: Go Rest API Server
-This is the repository for the LinkedIn Learning course Practice It: Go Rest API Server .
+This is the repository for the LinkedIn Learning course Practice It: Go Rest API Server.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Practice It: Go Rest API Server ][lil-thumbnail-url]